 Does EIA publish electric utility rate, tariff, and demand charge data?

-No, the U.S. Energy Information Administration (EIA) does not collect or publish data on electricity rates, or tariffs, for the sale or purchase of electricity, or on demand charges for electricity service.
-Also, EIA does not publish retail electricity rates or prices for peak or off-peak periods (sometimes referred to as time-of-use-rates).
+No, the U.S. Energy Information Administration (EIA) does not collect or publish data on electricity rates, or tariffs, for the sale or purchase of electricity or on demand charges for electricity service.
+Also, EIA does not publish retail electricity rates or prices for peak or off-peak periods (sometimes referred to as time-of-use rates).

-EIA also collects data on utilities that offer time-based rate programs, and the number of their customers that participate in the program.
+EIA also publishes data from utilities that offer time-based rate programs.
 These programs, such as real-time pricing, critical-peak pricing, variable-peak pricing, and time-of-use rates are administered through a tariff.
-The data are collected with the EIA-861 survey and published in file 3 of the EIA-861 database.
+The data are collected with the EIA-861 survey and published in the Dynamic Pricing file of the EIA-861 database.

-In addition, the Utility Rate Database sponsored in part by the U.S. Department of Energy, is a free source of rate structure information from utilities in the United States.
-Utility rates for cities in the United States are now available at the U.S. Department of Energy's Open Energy Information (OpenEI) platform.
+The Utility Rate Database, sponsored in part by the U.S. Department of Energy (DOE), is a free source of rate structure information from utilities in the United States.
+Utility rates for cities in the United States are available at the DOE's Open Energy Information (OpenEI) platform.
 Individual utilities may also have detailed rate/tariff schedules and demand charges.